coleifer/peewee/docs/peewee/relationships.rst

 * **Joins** - combine rows from multiple tables in a single ``SELECT``.
 Best when traversing a foreign key *toward* its target (many-to-one direction), for example fetching tweets with their authors.
-* **Prefetch** - issue one query per table and stitch the results together in Python.
+* **Eager loading** - issue one query per table and stitch the results together in Python.
 Best when traversing a back-reference (one-to-many direction), for example fetching users with all their tweets.
+The declarative form is :meth:`~ModelSelect.with_related`; :func:`prefetch` is the older flat-list form.

 Both are covered in the sections below.
 The choice between them depends on the shape of the query.